Topology-guided Hypergraph Transformer Network: Unveiling Structural Insights for Improved Representation: Experiment

-We evaluate the performance of our model by conducting experiments on four distinct datasets and comparing the results with eleven state-of-the-art baselines.
+We evaluate the performance of our model by conducting experiments on six distinct datasets and comparing the results with eighteen state-of-the-art baselines.
 The baselines are considered if their experimental results or codes are available.
 The outcomes, presented in Table \ref{result}, unambiguously demonstrate the superiority of our model across all datasets.
 Specifically, our model excels on the Cora dataset, achieving an impressive accuracy of $88.48\%$.
-This significantly surpasses the accuracy of the best-performing graph-based baseline model, GT-sparse, at $72.04\%$ and exceeds the top-reported accuracy of the hypergraph-based baseline, DHKH, which stands at $82.60\%$.
-In the case of the Citeseer dataset, our model attains an accuracy of $78.09\%$, outperforming the graph-based leading baseline Graphormer with an accuracy of $67.52\%$, and the hypergraph-based top-performing baseline, HSL, at $73.79\%$.
-The trend continues with the PubMed and DBLP datasets, where our model substantially outperforms the baselines.
+This significantly surpasses the accuracy of the best-performing graph-based baseline model, GCNII, at $86.71\%$ and exceeds the top-reported accuracy of the hypergraph-based baseline, DHKH, which stands at $82.60\%$.
+In the case of the Citeseer dataset, our model attains an accuracy of $78.09\%$, outperforming the graph-based leading baseline GPRGNN with an accuracy of $76.11\%$, and the hypergraph-based top-performing baseline, SheafHyperGNN, at $74.71\%$.
+The trend continues with the PubMed, DBLP, LastFMAsia (LFMA), and Wiki datasets, where our model substantially outperforms the baselines.
 The results underscore our model's substantial enhancements in classifying the datasets, setting a new standard compared to existing state-of-the-art methods.